TridentSDK/slate/source/index.md

 DO NOT register your events explicitly unless they do not work.
 Doing so will result in the event being called twice!
 </aside>

-In order to use this, the requirements for an event method is to have a `public void` method in a class implementing `Listener`, where Listener is `net.tridentsdk.api.event.Listener`, and the method must have a single parameter that is superclassed by Listenable.
+In order to use this, the requirements for an event method is to have a `public void` method in a class implementing `Listener`, where Listener is `net.tridentsdk.api.event.Listener`, and the method must have a single parameter that is superclassed by Event.

 <aside class="notice">
 You can prevent your class from being registered if implementing Listener and marked with `@IgnoreRegistration`.